 How did we stray so far from the truth?
 When did this all start?
-Why can’t we feel confidant in our relationship with God outside the walls of a church?
+Why can’t we feel confident in our relationship with God outside the walls of a church?
 Why do we need the affirmation of a movement or a prophetic word to believe we are on the right track with the Lord?

 We believe we have biblical faith but our heart still strays after the things our eyes can see.

 Just like when the children of Israel asked Samuel to anoint a king as ruler and representative of God’s divine presence, we utterly pushed the omnipotent unseen God aside and traded the Creator for the created.
 You can see this so alive and obvious in the beliefs that have been adopted by the most widely spread religion in the US, Catholicism.
-This religion is so popular because it takes a mere mortal and places them in the place of mediator between God and man, completely pushing the role of Christ aside and giving it to Mary.
+This religion is popular because it takes a mere mortal and places them in the place of mediator between God and man, completely pushing the role of Christ aside and giving it to Mary.
 She is someone whom they can grasp and relate to, thus nullifying the cross of Jesus or the need for His blood for the remission of sins.

 Matthew 23:9 “And do not call anyone on earth ‘father,’ for you have one Father, and he is in heaven.”